 Market Timing Portfolio 1 fails to beat the Long Term Portfolio.
 Rs.100 invested in Market Timing Portfolio 1 became 1,592 (13.4% CAGR) over period of 22 years versus 1,636 (13.5% CAGR) in Long Term Portfolio.

 It may appear that Market Timing Portfolio 1 has beaten Long Term Portfolio in the interim, do note these numbers are before taxes and brokerages.
 The outcome will be different after considering leakages.

 Market Timing Strategy 2: Sell below 20% from All-Time High

 In this strategy, Market Timing Portfolio 2 is invested in equity till the time price is less than 20% away from All-Time High.
-If it falls more than 20% from All-Time High, it invests in Liquid Fund.
-Price more than 20% away from All-Time High implies investor sentiment is poor and may get worse.
+If it falls more than 20% from an All-Time High, it is invested in a Liquid Fund.
+A Price more than 20% away from an All-Time High implies investor sentiment is poor and may get worse.

 Market Timing Portfolio 2 does much worse than Long Term Portfolio.
 Rs.100 invested in Market Timing Portfolio 2 become just 656 (8.9% CAGR) over a period of 22 years versus 1,688 (13.7% CAGR) in Long Term Portfolio.